UN World Food Program Wins Nobel Peace Prize

 Still to come next week is the prize for outstanding work in the field of economics.

 Jordans reported from Berlin.
-Associated Press journalists Vanessa Gera in Warsaw, Poland, and Nicole Winfield and Patricia Thomas in Rome contributed to this report.
+Associated Press journalists Nicole Winfield and Patricia Thomas in Rome, Vanessa Gera in Warsaw, Poland, and Cara Anna in Johannesburg contributed to this report.

 Read more stories about Nobel Prizes past and present by The Associated Press at https://www.apnews.com/NobelPrizes